ncsa/Delta_doc/docs/source/running_jobs/monitor_node/index.rst

-Monitoring A Node During A Job
+Monitoring a Node During a Job
 -------------------------------

 You have SSH access to nodes in your running job(s).
-Some of the basic monitoring tools are demonstrated in the example transcript here.
+Some of the basic monitoring tools are demonstrated in the example transcript below.
 Screen shots are appended so that you can see the output from the tools.
 Most common Linux utilities are available from the compute nodes (free, strace, ps, and so on).

 .. code-block::